Guidelines & Regulations

 If you are planning any kind of home remodeling project, or thinking of retaining a contractor to do work for you, please keep the following regulations in mind.
 The Township's guidelines are based on national standards to help ensure that repairs, additions, and alterations are done safely, whether by homeowners or contractors.
 If you are unsure if a permit is required, please take the time to call the Code Enforcement Department, at 215-659-3100, for assistance before beginning work.
 Fines can be issued for any work begun prior to the issuance of the permits required.

 Upper Moreland Township enforces the State wide Building Code, Pa Act 45, Uniform Construction Code (UCC).
-The adopted codes include:
+Effective October 1, 2018 the following codes are enforced under the UCC:

 For additional information on the Uniform Construction Code and amendments to Act 45 please visit the Pa, Department of Labor & Industry website at www.dli.pa.gov for specifics.